Preava Prevent offers a solution to mitigate email-based insider threats to SMBs. Read on to discover how to identify and prevent common insider...

 Setting up Google DLP for Gmail and Drive

-There are 3 phases to executing Google DLP for Gmail and Drive.
-They include:
+There are 3 steps to executing Google DLP for Gmail and Drive.
+They consist of:

 1. Admin defines a rule.
-Rules include: setting the range of messages and files to monitor, defining content or metadata to scan for as well as setting DLP sensitivity, and defining automatic actions for when triggers occur.
+Rules include: setting the range of messages and files to monitor, defining content or metadata to scan for as well as setting DLP sensitivity, and defining automatic actions for when triggers are set off.

-2. Google DLP analyzes all messages and items in its range, searching for any incidents which correspond to its ruleset.
+2. Google DLP analyzes all messages and items in the predefined range, searching for any incidents which correspond to its ruleset.

 3. DLP then takes action, following any automatic responses the admins set for messages and files.

 Take data loss prevention a step further with Preava Prevent for Gmail

 Preava Prevent is an extension for the Gmail web interface, aiming to help companies prevent sending emails to unintended or unauthorized recipients in the first place.
 Employee-borne mistakes are one of the most common sources of data loss and leakage.
 Preava Prevent helps users of any technical proficiency ensure sensitive data never falls into the wrong hands.

 Simply contact us today to prevent accidentally sending emails to the wrong people.